tmercy/kardjian-alt-assignment/README.md

 ## Instructions for running the application

-Navigate to the root of the project directory and run the following command:
+Navigate to the root of the project directory and run the following commands:

+### `yarn install`

+Wait for packages to be installed...

 ### `yarn start`